Middle Franconia: History

 After the founding of the Kingdom of Bavaria the state was totally reorganised and, in 1808, divided into 15 administrative government regions (German: Regierungsbezirke (singular Regierungsbezirk)), in Bavaria called Kreise (singular: Kreis).
 They were created in the fashion of the French departements, quite even in size and population, and named after their main rivers.

 In the following years, due to territorial changes (e. g. loss of Tyrol, addition of the Palatinate), the number of Kreise was reduced to eight.
 One of these was the Rezatkreis (Rezat District).
 In 1837 king Ludwig I of Bavaria renamed the Kreise after historical territorial names and tribes of the area.
 This also involved some border changes or territorial swaps.
 Thus the district name of Rezatkreis changed to Middle Franconia.

 Main sights

-Next to the major city Nuremberg, the capital Ansbach and the former residence city Erlangen, the towns of the Romantic Road Rothenburg ob der Tauber and Dinkelsbühl belong to the major tourist attractions.
-The Lichtenau Fortress, Rothenberg Fortress, Hohenstein and Cadolzburg belong to the most important castles of Middle Franconia.
+Next to the major city Nuremberg, the capital Ansbach and the former residence city Erlangen, the towns of the Romantic Road Rothenburg ob der Tauber and Dinkelsbühl are major tourist attractions.
+The Lichtenau Fortress, Rothenberg Fortress, Hohenstein and Cadolzburg are the most important castles of Middle Franconia.
 The Franconian Jura and the northern valley of the River Altmühl are among the scenic attractions.